 Within an hour or two, your homemade pizza dough will be ready to shape into pizza.

+Can you defrost pizza dough in the microwave?
 The magic of the modern-day microwave.
 One of the fastest ways to thaw frozen pizza dough is in your microwave.
 Remove the plastic wrap from the dough and put it in a microwave-safe bowl with a plate to cover it so it doesn’t get exposed to direct heat, which can damage the dough.

 Then use the defrost button and work in thirty second intervals.
 It is easy to overcook the dough, which is exactly what you want to avoid, so keep it to thirty second intervals and check after each one.